 village while most of his neighbors try to get the refugees to

 escape again.
 Police officers burning a refugee camp down on the border between

 France and Britain while residents stand and watch their few belongings

 disappear, and ask themselves where to sleep tonight – ask themselves,

-Chinese filmmaker Ai Weiwe's latest documentary The Rest is a front-page report of the war being waged against refugees in Europe and. . .
+Chinese filmmaker Ai Weiwe's latest documentary The Rest is a report from the front in the war being waged against refugees in Europe and. . .

 To continue reading, create a new free reader account with your email,